uffe/awesome-react-components/readme.md

 # Tabs

-*Allow the user to browse different views by selecting a tab.
+<em>Allow the user to browse different views by selecting a tab.

 I basically want the same thing than browser tabs for my react app.

-What react tab libraries are there?*
+What react tab libraries are there?</em>

  - [react-tabs](https://github.com/reactjs/react-tabs) - React tabs component.
  - [react-simpletabs](https://github.com/pedronauck/react-simpletabs) - Just a simple tabs component built with React.